QingbiaoLi/QingbiaoLi.github.io/_conference/2020-GraphMAPF-AAMAS2020.md

 permalink: /publications/2020-GraphMAPF-AAMAS2020
 excerpt: ''
 date: 2020-05-09
-venue: 'International Conference on Autonomous Agents and MultiAgent Systems'
+venue: 'International Conference on Autonomous Agents and MultiAgent Systems (AAMAS)'
 paperurl: 'http://ifaamas.org/Proceedings/aamas2020/pdfs/p1901.pdf'
 citation: 'Li, Q., Gama, F., Ribeiro, A. and Prorok, A., 2020, May.
 Graph Neural Networks for Decentralized Path Planning.
 In Proceedings of the 19th International Conference on Autonomous Agents and MultiAgent Systems (pp. 1901-1903).'
 ---